 The Anchor silt appears to have been uplifted and eroded prior to deposition of the Medill sand.
 The position of the Castle Heights area along the Newport-Inglewood uplift easily accounts for the vertical movement and possibly accounts also for some of the contorted bedding locally present in the Anchor silt.
 Then again, it might also be attributed to “submarine slumping.”

-This formation, named from exposures along, and adjacent to, Medill Place, is a mixture of fine to coarse sand and gravel.
+This newer formation, from 126,000 and 11,700 years ago, was named from exposures along, and adjacent to, Medill Place, is a mixture of fine to coarse sand and gravel.
 It has a maximum thickness of nearly 60 feet and was well exposed north and south of Beverlywood Street.
 The irregular pockets of gravel consist of well-rounded metamorphic and granitic cobbles and boulders up to 15 inches in diameter.
 White siliceous shale fragments, so common in the gravelly sections of the Anchor silt, are not present in the Medill gravels.
 These Medill gravels have a fine to coarse, gray-brown, sandy matrix, and have a maximum thickness of about 10 feet, though the thickness and lateral extent vary greatly from place to place.
 The single fossil bed in the Medill sand is in coarse grayish sand at an elevation of about 220 feet, and is exposed along the east-facing cuts for a distance of 500 feet, from Girla Way north toward Beverlywood Street.